Jakowicki/Libft-42/README.md

 To use the compiled library in your own projects, include the libft.h header file and link the compiled library:

 Include the header in your source files:

-c

-Copy code
+-
 #include "libft.h"

 Compile your project with the libft library:

-sh

-Copy code
+-

 gcc -o your_program your_program.c -L. -lft

-Implemented Functions 🛠️
--
-Part 1 - Libc Functions ✅
--

--memset

--bzero

--memcpy

--memccpy

--memmove

--memchr

--memcmp

--strlen

--strlcpy

--strlcat

--strchr

--strrchr

--strnstr

--strncmp

--atoi

--isalpha

--isdigit

--isalnum

--isascii

--isprint

--toupper

--tolower

-Part 2 - Additional Functions ✅
--
--substr

--strjoin

--strtrim

--split

--itoa

--strmapi

--putchar_fd

--putstr_fd

--putendl_fd

--putnbr_fd

-Part 3 - Bonus Functions (Linked List) ❌
--
--lstnew

--lstadd_front

--lstsize

--lstlast

--lstadd_back

--lstdelone

--lstclear

--lstiter

--lstmap

-Contributing 🤝
--
+## Implemented Functions 🛠️

+#### Part 1 - Libc Functions ✅

+- memset

+- bzero

+- memcpy

+- memccpy

+- memmove

+- memchr

+- memcmp

+- strlen

+- strlcpy

+- strlcat

+- strchr

+- strrchr

+- strnstr

+- strncmp

+- atoi

+- isalpha

+- isdigit

+- isalnum

+- isascii

+- isprint

+- toupper

+- tolower

+#### Part 2 - Additional Functions ✅

+- substr

+- strjoin

+- strtrim

+- split

+- itoa

+- strmapi

+- putchar_fd

+- putstr_fd

+- putendl_fd

+- putnbr_fd

+#### Part 3 - Bonus Functions (Linked List) ❌

+- lstnew

+- lstadd_front

+- lstsize

+- lstlast

+- lstadd_back

+- lstdelone

+- lstclear

+- lstiter

+- lstmap

+## Contributing 🤝

 Contributions are welcome!
 If you have any suggestions, bug reports, or feature requests, please open an issue or submit a pull request.
 Make sure to follow the coding standards and include appropriate tests.

-License 📜
+## License 📜
--
 This project is licensed under the MIT License.
 See the LICENSE file for details.

 Thank you for checking out the Libft Project!
 Happy coding! 🎉